 To get your pallet off of the truck, you'll need one of the following options:

 When you accept a freight shipment, you will receive a Bill of Lading (BOL) from the driver which you will need to sign.

 The BOL acts as a receipt.
 Don’t sign it until you’ve looked over the shipment for any exterior damage.
 If you see any damage, note it on the BOL, take photos, then submit the damage with a quality inspection.

-3PLs Third Party Logistics (3PL) providers have specific shipping instructions.
-When you enter your 3PL as a new location, make sure that the delivery details are accurate.
+When you enter your 3PL as a delivery location, make sure that the delivery details are accurate.